hotNipi/node-red-contrib-ui-artless-gauge/README.md

 ## Description

 Artless gauge is gauge with minimal design.
 Gauge has two layouts - linear and radial.
 Both layouts support regular mode and differential mode.
 With differential mode, the indicating colored track is drawn from center to side.
-There is no tick marks or values presented near the gauge track.
+There are no tick marks or values presented near the gauge track.

 ![Node-RED dashboard widget node-red-contrib-ui-artless-gauge](images/node-red-dashboard-widget-artless-gauge.JPG)